OnelValery/Movie-Recommendation/README.md

 - **Prolog** – Logic-based reasoning for recommendation rules
 - **Scheme** – Functional paradigm for list processing and transformations

-We use the **Movie Lens Small Latest Dataset(ml-latest-small) dataset** to analyze user preferences and recommend movies based on genres, ratings, and viewing history.
+We use the **Movie Lens Small Latest Dataset(ml-latest-small) dataset** to analyze user preferences and recommend movies based on ratings, and viewing history.

 ### 🧠 Goals
 - Compare the implementation of a common algorithm across different paradigms